aetperf/aetperf.github.io/_posts/WP_2022-07-06-Trying-DuckDB-with-Discogs-data.md

     Pandas          : 1.4.3

-We also import some Jupyter extensions to create some SQL cells later:
+We also import some Jupyter extensions, so that we can create some SQL cells later:

 ```python